Last updated on 16 August 2022 by William Blesch (Legal and data protection research writer at TermsFeed)

 At the same time, there are also a few downsides.
 Below, we'll go over both.

 You've worked hard to gain your customers' trust, loyalty, and cash.
 Giving them a refund should be an option, not a requirement, right?
-Well, with a No Return, No Refund Policy, you don't have to give any of that hard-earned money back.
+With a No Return, No Refund Policy, you don't have to give any of that hard-earned money back.
 That's a win for your bottom line.

 Most people are honest and don't take advantage of lenient refund policies, but it is crucial to be prepared for the possibility that they might.
 The cost of chargebacks can add up quickly.
 The time spent on processing refunds plus the expense of paying a credit card company $2.40 each instance could make or break your business in today's digital age.

-No rule demands that a business implement a No Return, No Refund Policy for all products or services it sells.
-In fact, companies can be selective and allow returns and refunds for some products but not for others.
+When a business implements a No Return, No Refund Policy, it can be selective and allow returns and refunds for some products but not for others.

 As already discussed, many companies don't provide refunds for digital products or subscription-based services.
 That's a bit harder to justify with physical products, and so some companies may choose to implement a no return policy only for products purchased on clearance (for example).